maxxiimo/the-front-end-manifesto/Getting Started.md

 #### What Did We Just Do?

-I'm going to defer answering this question to the [HTML Organization][] chapter to this book.
+I'm going to defer answering this question to the [Organization][] chapter to this book.
 Suffice it to say that you have a working base application, but as you probably can see it doesn't look good.
 Let's fix that with CSS.

 ### Styles